fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 •	In **ENEI.SessionsApps.Android**

-By default, in Android applications, there is not splash screen concept.
-To solve it, is possible to create an Activity that will be a splash screen page.
+By default, on Android applications, there is not the splash screen concept.
+To solve it, it is possible to create an Activity that will be a splash screen page.

 In the **ENEI.SessionsApp** create the **SplashScreen** class, as following: